 The Frame Control field is defined in 9.10.2.1.1 (Frame Control field).

-The Protected subfield in the Frame Control field contains vendor specific information that is out of scope of the standard.
+The Miscellaneous subfield, which is present when the Length Present subfield is 0, contains vendor specific information that is out of scope of the standard.

-The Length Present field is set to 1.
-The Length/Miscellaneous subfield contains a Length subfield, which is set to the length of the Frame Body field as defined in 9.10.2.4 (Frame Body field).
+The Length subfield, which is present when the Length Present subfield is 1, contains the length of the Frame Body field as defined in 9.10.2.4 (Frame Body field).

 The ID field is set to the 12 LSBs of the OUI (see Table 9-540b (Identifiers of WUR frames)).